Tibet Autonomous Region: Politics

 The Tibet Autonomous Region is a province-level entity of the People's Republic of China.
 Chinese law nominally guarantees some autonomy in the areas of education and language policy.
 Like other subdivisions of China, routine administration is carried out by a People's Government, headed by a chairman, who has been an ethnic Tibetan except for an interregnum during the Cultural Revolution.
 As with other Chinese provinces, the chairman carries out work under the direction of the regional secretary of the Chinese Communist Party.
 The standing committee of the regional Communist Party Committee serves as the top rung of political power in the region.
 The current chairman is Garma Cedain and the current party secretary is Wang Junzheng.
 The central leadership in Beijing formulates policies regarding Tibet through the Central Tibet Work Coordination Group, which is usually led by the chairman of the Chinese People's Political Consultative Conference.

 Administrative divisions

-The Autonomous Region is divided into seven prefecture-level divisions: six prefecture-level cities and one prefecture.
+The TAR is divided into seven prefecture-level divisions: six prefecture-level cities and one prefecture.

 These in turn are subdivided into a total of 66 counties and 8 districts (Chengguan, Doilungdêqên, Dagzê, Samzhubzê, Karub, Bayi, Nêdong, and Seni).